Takeover TV: History

 One sketch featured Graham Norton playing numerous characters including a roving reporter, another featured Ben Miller and Alexander Armstrong playing Scandinavian buskers.

 The second and third series concentrated more on the comedic elements that were present in series one.
-Buxton filmed his links from his flat in Brixton Hill on a camcorder in front of a set he built using old TVs playing feedback patterns he has made when he was at art school.
+Buxton filmed his links from his flat in Brixton Hill on a camcorder in front of a set he built using old TVs playing feedback patterns he had made when he was at art school.
 Buxton said he "presented for a while before I asked Joe to help me out".
 Cornish, who was working as a production assistant for a film company at the time, told Vice "The moral of the story is to always be productive.
 It was better for me to be working on late-night comedy than in a film production company because I was actually making stuff."
 Fellow contributor Ben Miller said that he personally "had no formal training in anything – writing, acting, directing...I'd rather learn while I'm doing it.
 I like the idea that you have something to express and you're searching for a way to express it".

+The programme was decommissioned in 1996, but Buxton and Cornish remained at Channel 4 with their new series, The Adam and Joe Show, which launched that December.
+However, in January 2001, it was announced that the show would be returning, moving from Channel 4 to its new spin-off pay entertainment channel, E4.
+By the time of the third series revival rather than requesting people send in tapes E4 were able to set up an accompanying website for viewers to submit video spoofs.